TritonDataCenter/rfd/rfd/0163/README.md

 IPFilter will be enhanced in the following ways:

-* It will gain the ability to optionally log connection and connection-like events that gain state via `keep cfw`.
+* It will gain the ability to optionally log connection and connection-like events that gain state via `set-tag(cfwlog)`.
 These will be logged to a new special-purpose device.
-* Each rule will be optionally tagged with a UUID
+* Each rule will be optionally tagged with a UUID, which is noted in the ipf rule with `set-tag(uuid=<uuid>)`.

 ### Configuration